PDRN Skincare Explained: The Regenerative Ingredient Your Skin Will Thank You For

 Christina MUSE series

-Application order: Cleanse → PDRN serum on slightly damp skin → wait 5–10 minutes → moisturiser → SPF in the morning.
+Application order: Cleanser → PDRN serum on slightly damp skin → wait 5–10 minutes → moisturizer → SPF during daytime.

 Morning Routine